TheGrayDot/mpqcli/README.md

 - Run one command to list all files in an MPQ archive
 - Run one command to search and extract files from an MPQ archive

 **This project is for primarily for older World of Warcraft MPQ archives**.
-This means is has been primarily authored for MPQ files versions 1 and 2, which includes the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
+This means is has been authored for MPQ files versions 1 and 2, which includes the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
 It has only been tested on WoW MPQ archives/patches which use MPQ versions 1 or 2.
 No testing has been performed on other MPQ versions or archives from other games.
-The tool will most likely work, as the underlying Stormlib library supports these other versions.
+However, the tool will most likely work, as the underlying Stormlib library supports these other versions.

 If you require an MPQ tool with a graphical interface (GUI) and explicit support for more MPQ archive versions - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).